Cheaper to Marry: Plot

-As described in a review in a film magazine, on being taken into the Wall Street broker firm of Knight & Tylor, Dick Tyler (Nagel) proposes to Doris (La MOtte), an artist, and is accepted.
-On hearing this, his older and more experienced partner Jim Knight (Stone) tells him that he is making a mistake as a wife interferes too much with a young man in business.
-Attending a dinner given by her old schoolmate Evelyn (Duval), Doris is impressed by her luxurious mode of living.
+As described in a review in a film magazine, on being taken into the Wall Street broker firm of Knight & Tylor, Dick Tyler proposes to Doris, an artist, and is accepted.
+On hearing this, his older and more experienced partner Jim Knight tells him that he is making a mistake as a wife interferes too much with a young man in business.
+Attending a dinner given by her old schoolmate Evelyn, Doris is impressed by her luxurious mode of living.
 Dick is surprised to find that Jim is there and soon learns that Evelyn is his partner's mistress.
 A crisis arises in the business and it develops that Jim has squandered the firm's surplus on Evelyn.
 Jim goes to her for aid but she turns him down.
 Doris pleads with a banker friend, who is so much impressed that he agrees to accept Dick's personal note to tide them over.
 They go to inform Jim, but find that Jim has taken his own life.
-The banker marries Doris' friend Flora (Fazenda).
+The banker marries Doris' friend Flora.
 The two couples, contrasting their situation own with Jim' experience, decide it is better in every way and cheaper to marry.